The Certification Council

 Certifications for Everyone

 ACAC offers professional certifications to all qualified candidates.
-Our certification boards grant non-accredited certifications to newly trained individuals who pass the certification exam and attest to current employment in their fields.
-Non-accredited certifications are time limited and require that certificants move up to accredited certifications once they acquire the necessary field experience.
+Our certification boards grant non-accredited, vocational certifications to newly trained individuals who pass the certification exam and attest to current employment in their fields.

 Candidates for accredited ACAC certifications must demonstrate verifiable field experience on a written application before taking the certification exam.
 ACAC staff members verify field experience documentation for every candidate.